My First Home Birth Story

 Prior to giving birth, I think it's hard to understand exactly what it's going to be like and I loved hearing and reading other women's stories.
 I also think it's important to share the rare experience of a home birth.
 Maybe you'll even consider one for yourself after reading 😉.

-On Sunday, January 8, 2017, which also happened to be my "due date", my husband and I woke up very exited wondering if this would be the day our son would make his way into the world.
+On a Sunday morning in January, 2017, which also happened to be my "due date", my husband and I woke up very exited wondering if this would be the day our son would make his way into the world.
 I made my Better Baby smoothie and he had some coffee.
 Around 10 AM we decided to take a bath and relax.
 Looking back, this may have contributed to the beginning of my labor.
 The water felt great on my big belly.
 Since moving to our house with a big tub in the master bathroom, my husband's love of baths, and the beginning of pregnancy, I have become a huge bath fan.
 As I got out of the tub and dried off, I noticed something trickling down my leg.
 I had frequented the bathroom and didn't think it was pee but didn't want to get overly excited thinking it was amniotic fluid.
 In our Hypnobabies course we learned from our instructor and doula that I should do the "walk around test" to see if additional fluid was leaking or not.
 I paced around the bathroom for a few minutes and nothing really happened.
 The amniotic sack does not always break in a gush like the movies or TV and I was hoping for another trickle, indicating a leak.
 A few minutes passed while I brushed my teeth, and suddenly more liquid came dribbling down my leg.
 It's a strange thing to be excited about when the liquid in question could be urine and to look at another person and have them see you basically pee yourself, but I told my husband to text the midwives and our doula.

 The midwives instructed us to get out the home birth supplies that I had ordered and test the amniotic fluid with a swab that would change colors if it was in fact amniotic fluid.
 I must have been too excited, because I didn't really read the instructions.
 The swab did not turn dark brown indicating amniotic fluid, instead, it remained bright gold.
 "Did I really just pee myself?", I asked myself.
 No...couldn't be.
 My husband reported this to the midwives and they said to keep them posted of any progress since I was not having any contractions at that point.
 I called and let my mom know, saying that it may or may not be "birthing day".
 She lives five hours away in Iowa and decided she would come right away.